 I do not regret the surgery one bit.
 I came back to update this post because I wanted to share that he lived an active and full life for several years after the procedure until cancer took him away from us.

 My goal is to give you a dog owner’s perspective of what TPLO surgery recovery was like to help you navigate it and feel better about choosing it as a solution.
 However, my advice is no substitution for the advice of veterinary professionals.
 Our dog recovered in less time than I had anticipated because we were proactive with physical therapy, which I will cover in detail.

-I had actually expected to write a week by week series of posts but after the first few weeks, there was nothing to chronicle other than improved walking every day and, of course, his rehabilitation.
-Rehab is time intensive but I think what expedited his recovery.
+I had actually expected to write a week-by-week series of posts.
+After the first few weeks, there was nothing to chronicle other than his walking improved every day.
+And, of course, his post-surgery rehabilitation, which was time- and cost-intensive but worthwhile.

 You will also need to buy some gear.
-Though I covered what we bought in my planning for TPLO surgery post, I’ve inserted some links (as an Amazon affiliate, purchases made support the upkeep of this site) to helpful products for consideration.
-And, he takes new supplements now that I’ll tell you about, too, that have in addition drastically improved his allergy-ridden skin.
+Though I covered what we bought in my planning for dog TPLO surgery post, I’ve inserted some links to helpful products for consideration.
+The supplements that were recommended to us helped, too, and had a side benefit of improving his allergy-ridden skin.

 Grab a coffee and let’s get started.

 As an Amazon Associate I earn from qualifying purchases.